SpartanS

 Wilderness Survival (WIS)

-a path in the wilderness Pitching a tent might be one of the easier tasks for a weathered hero (and probably the first challenge for a new one), but keeping one’s orientation even in the thickness of the forest, during cloudy nights and rainy days, finding edible plants and fruits while avoiding predators, keeping a fire going during a storm, and procuring drinkable water requires some experience in Wilderness Survival.
+Pitching a tent might be one of the easier tasks for a weathered hero (and probably the first challenge for a new one), but keeping one’s orientation even in the thickness of the forest, during cloudy nights and rainy days, finding edible plants and fruits while avoiding predators, keeping a fire going during a storm, and procuring drinkable water requires some experience in Wilderness Survival.

 Social Skills